syncfusion-content/maui-docs/MAUI/Carousel-View/Migration.md

 ## Upcoming features

-  * Scroll support in the default mode for mac and iOS platforms.
+  * Scroll support in the default mode for Mac Catalyst platform.